AndersDeath/diary2/000-current.md

 # 02 April - Sunday - Yerevan - 185 day of immigrations

 Today I was working on mine projects fow whole day.
 Fortunately the weather was fine today.
+I finished with kentron library today.